 Set Yourself Up for Success

 If you’ve got somewhere to be or a big meeting in the morning to prepare for, make a plan to leave early.
 And stick with it.
-Likely there is someone else in a similar situation and perhaps riding over together will help hold you both accountable to that departure time.
+Likely there is someone else in a similar situation and perhaps riding over together will help hold you both accountable for that departure time.

 The whole point of an office happy hour is to get to know each other in a casual atmosphere.
 Don’t be a wallflower, even if you are typically introverted take the time to get to know your coworkers.
 If opening up about yourself is challenging for you, instead take an active interest in your coworkers, asking them questions.
 It’s an easy way to show you’re engaged in getting to know someone without overly exerting yourself.

 This is perhaps the biggest thing we hope you take away from this piece.
 If you’ve been invited, you should attend.
-You don’t have to drink, stay long or divulge your deepest secrets, you just have to show up and participate.
+You don’t have to drink, stay long, or divulge your deepest secrets, you just have to show up and participate.
 We have no doubt you will be amazed by the relationships and opportunities that will come out of just attending.